-- Meeting with the Head and Assistant Head, Pre-Prep prior to registration, sharing the school's ethos and answering any questions - Pre-Prep Handbook, shared with Parents in the Welcome Pack. - Start of term Induction Talks, ensuring that parents have a good understanding of the ethos and aims of the department and how they might best support their child at home. - Face to face handover every day at the classroom door, where important messages and informal feedback from the day are provided. - Regular newsletter, sharing events and news - Ongoing observations and assessments are shared with parents via Tapestry and regular meetings to share progress, are held. - Formal Parents' Meetings are also held each term.
+- Meeting with the Head and Assistant Head, Pre-Prep prior to registration, sharing the school's ethos and answering any questions - Year group specific handbooks, shared with Parents in the joining pack. - Start of term Induction Talks, ensuring that parents have a good understanding of the ethos and aims of the department and how they might best support their child at home. - Face to face handover every day at the classroom door, where important messages and informal feedback from the day are provided. - Regular newsletter, and 'The Weeks Ahead' communication, sharing events and news - Ongoing observations and assessments are shared with parents via Tapestry and regular meetings to share progress, are held. - Parents' Meetings are held each term.
 If a child's progress in any of the seven areas gives cause for concern, the form teacher will discuss this with the parents to agree how best to support the child to ensure progress.
 Specialist support will be sought where appropriate and always with prior agreement with the child's parents.
 Liaison with external agencies is always supported where appropriate.